k2view-academy/K2View-Academy/articles/26_fabric_security/04_fabric_interfaces_security.md

 ## Environments

-Fabric enables you to define a number of source [environments]() and to switch between them duing the same Fabric session.
+Fabric enables you to define a number of source [environments]() and to switch between them during the same Fabric session.
 This way, you can change source connections without redeploying an LU.

 For each environment, set the connection details of the interfaces and then deploy the environments to the Fabric cluster.
-Deployment of the environments is separate from the deployment of LUs.
+Deployment of the environments is separate from the deployment of the LUs.
 The passwords of the interfaces are encrypted by the Fabric master key.

 Fabric encrypts the interface details of each environment using the same master key generated when Fabric starts (or regenerates it).
 This key is also used to encrypt LU instances.